How Often Should You Reapply Mineral Zinc Oxide Sunscreen?

 Select from the invisible SPF 50+ sunscreen products including:

-- The Facial Matte Tinted SPF that includes iron oxide to block visible light that is also capable of darkening pigment skin problems (recommended for those struggling with facial pigment skin problems)
+The Sheer Strength Pure Physical Facial Matte Tinted SPF 50 Sunscreen provides water resistant protection that includes over 3.2% iron oxide to block visible light and blue digital light that both can darkening pigment skin problems.
+I recommend this product for people struggling with facial pigment skin problems such as melasma, sun spots and brown acne marks.

 Wearing a sun protection hat will help your sunscreen last longer.

 Wear a full brim UPF 50 hat to shade your face.
-There will be less 'direct strikes' from UV rays onto your sunscreen.
-Your sunscreen will theoretically last longer since they break down when they deflect UV rays!
+There will be less 'direct strikes' from UV rays on to your protective layer of sunscreen.
+Thus, your sunscreen will theoretically last longer since all sunscreens break down when they deflect UV rays!
 It's a simple trick.
+My Sunscreen and Sun Protection Collection includes a great women's UPF 50 bucket hat that is convenient, dependable and affordable.

-Zinc oxide particle breakdown is slower than chemical UV filter breakdown.
-It's sort of like you get more “wear and tear" from your zinc oxide product than a chemical product.
-Just how much we don't know, but it's how the two types of UV filters work.
+It is important to know that zinc oxide particle breakdown is slower than chemical UV filter breakdown.
+I like to think of it as you get more “wear and tear" from your zinc oxide product than a chemical product.
+Just how much we don't know, but this is how the two categories of UV filters work.
 My opinion is that you don't need to reapply mineral sunscreen as urgently as you do chemical sunscreen based on what we know about their mechanisms of action.
 That said,

-if you are in intense sun and depending on zinc oxide sunscreen alone to protect your skin then you will need reapplication and you better err on the safe side of the 2-hour rule.
+If you are in intense sun and depending on zinc oxide sunscreen alone to protect your skin then you will need reapplication and you better err on the safe side of the 2-hour rule. - Dr. Bailey

 Sunscreen on your skin also migrates.
 Have you noticed that you see it accumulate in skin creases like those on your neck?
 It is another reason why you want to reapply sunscreen when you are depending on it for protection.